Appdynamics/apm-game/README.md

 ## Loaders

 In this section you can provide multiple load giving services.
-The name you provide is currently only used to name the docker container:
+The name you provide is used to name the docker container:

 ```YAML
 loaders: